-The charity has awarded grants totalling some £274,000 to over 70 organisations and causes in the last ten years.
-Some of the organisations we have assisted have written:
+The charity awarded grants totalling £1,498,046 to over 80 organisations and causes in 30 years as a grant making trust.
+Some of the organisations it assisted wrote:

 “We were delighted to receive a grant from Downlands Educational Trust in February 2015, to enable a one-day, in-house autism training course for education professionals.
 The valuable insight into the issues that those with ASD experience will be of great use to our education team.
 We have a better understanding of how ASD children might see the world.